 If you answered yes to at least two of the above, you may be in need of reevaluating your thoughts and priorities.
 But don’t worry, this low feeling happens to everyone and what’s important is breaking your bad habits.

-How to stop comparing your life and start living it!
+How to stop comparing yourself to others and start living your life to the fullest

 1. Be aware of your patterns and notice when you start comparing yourself to other people.
 It might feel hard to change but simply being more aware helps you to consider a different approach.
 Journaling is a great way to keep track of your thoughts and feelings as you can refer and track your progress and have a mindful venting portal that will soon help you manage your ordeals.